DataTalksClub/datatalksclub.github.io/slack/guidelines.md

 * If you want to start a discussion, don't just share a link and expect others to jump in.
 Share your thoughs and have a clear question in your message.
   * "Any thoughts on this?" is not a clear question.
 * Be consice in your questions if possible.
 Not everyone likes to read a lot of text.
+* Don't delete your question after you received an answer.
+It will also help others who might have a similar problem.

 ## Channels